Catherine22/WebServices/README.md

 Handler class helps put work at the head, the tail or even set a time-based delay.

 ## AsyncTask：
-- Helps get work on/off the UI thread.
+*Helps get work on/off the UI thread.*

 - Basically, all AsyncTasks are created in a same thread, it means them will execute in a serial fashion from a single message queue.
 - There is a way to force AsyncTask works in thread-pooled way : AsyncTask.executeOnExecutor

 ## HandlerThread
-- Dedicated thread for API callbacks.
+*Dedicated thread for API callbacks.*

 - HandlerThread is a nifty solution for the work that not deal with UI updates.
 - Don't forget to assign the priority because CPU can only execute a few parallel threads.

 ## ThreadPool
-- Running lots of parallel small works.
+*Running lots of parallel small works.*

 ## IntentService
-- It's ideal for background tasks.
-- Helps get intents off UI thread.
+*It's ideal for background tasks.
+It also helps get intents off UI thread.*

 *It's the easiest way to update UIs by running on AsyncTask, and HandlerThread is also a excellent solution for the work that not deal with UI updates.*